 My Say, My Way

-Talking about this topic can be hard for all of us, but having these conversations is one of the ways we can all keep kids safe from sexual abuse.
+Talking about this topic can be hard, but having these conversations is one of the ways we can all keep kids safe from sexual abuse.
 The ‘My Say, My Way’ resources are here to help adults start these conversations with the children and young people in their lives in a culturally safe way.

 These resources have been co-created with First Nations communities, collaborators, artists and trauma informed cultural safety specialists.
 They have been produced with acknowledgement and gratitude to the men and women, mothers, fathers, sisters, Aunties, Uncles, and Elders, alongside their descendants, who helped guide the pictures, storylines and activities.
 These First Nations voices from across the nation gave their time and knowledge to co-create these resources to bring about change for the next generations.